wennicky/FoodDeliveryApplication/README.md

 Use MySQL in this application

 ## RestaurantSearchService
-Use Http Get request.
+Use Http Get request
 Endpoint: "/restaurantinfomation/{restaurantName}"

 ## OrderService
 Use Http Post request.
-Endpoint: "/{restaurantName}/order".
+Endpoint: "/{restaurantName}/order"
 Order information is in the Http body.

 ## PaymentService
-Use Http Post request.
+Use Http Post request
-Endpoint: "/payment".
+Endpoint: "/payment"
 Order information and payment information is in the Heep body

 ## DeliveryService
-Use Http Get request.
+Use Http Get request
 Endpoint: "/deliveryinformation/{orderId}" or "/deliveryinformation/{UserName}"